abhro/MagneticFieldSHTCExpander.jl/Physical-theory.md

 # References
 * Altschuler, M.D., Newkirk, G. Magnetic fields and the structure of the solar corona. _Sol Phys_ **9**, 131–149 (1969). https://doi.org/10.1007/BF00145734
+* Zhang, Ming, Lulu Zhao, and Hamid K. Rassoul.
+Stochastic Propagation of Solar Energetic Particles in Coronal and Interplanetary Magnetic Fields.
+Journal of Physics: Conference Series 1225, no. 1 (May 1, 2019): 012010. https://doi.org/10.1088/1742-6596/1225/1/012010.